 - Click on ‘General’ settings tab which is next to the Filter option.

 - Under the File Replace options, select ‘Skip if destination file is newer’.
-This skips all those files that have been modified.
+This option skips all those files that have been modified.

 - Click on ‘OK’ and ‘Paste Now’

 You would have never thought that something like this was even possible.
 But Copywhiz truly goes beyond your imagination!